Outside Inn

 Evidence for its existence provided by words such as: Greek xenos “guest, host, stranger;” Latin hostis, in earlier use “a stranger,” in classical use “an enemy,” hospes “host;” Old Church Slavonic gosti “guest, friend,” gospodi “lord, master;” Old English gæst, “chance comer, a stranger.”

-Outside Inn is a modular interspecies realm which can be actualised inside any human building.
-This space calls upon a long-standing tradition of host-guest responsibility, extending this commitment to the more-than-human world by inviting local critters to feast, take shelter and socialise amongst us.
+Outside Inn is a modular interspecies realm which can be actualised inside any building.
+This space calls upon a long-standing human tradition of host-guest responsibility, extending this commitment to the more-than-human world by inviting local critters to feast, take shelter and socialise amongst us.
 At Goolugatup Heathcote, two gallery windows were left open on a 24/7 basis; the room was then prepared with hay, seed, water and ropes for climbing and perching.

 View exhibition catalogue here.